What is in our organic Essiac Tea?

 3. Store your made up tea in a glass bottle in fridge.

 Dosage of Essiac Tea:

 The amount of tea consumed depends on you and the condition of your health.
-Typically, the dosage that is recommended is 30ml of herbal tea diluted in 60ml of hot water.
+Typically, we recommend a 30ml dosage of herbal tea diluted in 60ml of hot water.
 This should be sipped slowly, preferably before bed or on rising.
 Food should be avoided at least an hour after drinking the tea.

 Not intended to diagnose in any way.
 For treatment consult a healthcare professional.

 What is Essiac Tea used for?

 The blend based on Rene Caisse’s traditional formula has many health benefits but is commonly known as an alternative treatment for cancer.
-While it is not recommended as a cancer treatment, there are studies that show an improved sense of well-being for those who consumed it.
-This could simply be due to the relaxing act of enjoying a cup of tea or because of the many beneficial properties it contains.
+While it is not officially recommended as a cancer treatment, there are studies that show an improved sense of well-being for those who consumed it.
+Further studies indicate that the Essiac herbal tea formula “possesses potent antioxidant and DNA-protective activity, properties that are common to natural anti-cancer agents.”

 Rene Caisse’s formula is made up of a mixture of roots, bark and leaves.
 The blend is designed to aid the body in removing toxins and wastes, allowing cellular renewal and improved health.
 Each ingredient helps boost the immune system and detoxify the body.
 It is also good for gastrointestinal diseases, diabetes and your overall good health.